rzhangpku/MFAE/README.md

 ```
 @inproceedings{zhang2020questions,
   title={What Do Questions Exactly Ask?
 MFAE: Duplicate Question Identification with Multi-Fusion Asking Emphasis},
-  author={Zhang, Rong and Zhou, Qifei and WA, Bo and Li, Weiping and Mo, Tong},
+  author={Zhang, Rong and Zhou, Qifei and Wu, Bo and Li, Weiping and Mo, Tong},
   booktitle={Proceedings of the 2020 SIAM International Conference on Data Mining},
   pages={226--234},
   year={2020},